DavidWaumsley/NoScriptShow/content/blog/2024/learn7.md

 Here we are looking at the audio chat player that's presently on the show website.
 This is a shadow DOM component by [Dave Rupert.](https://daverupert.com/) He is co-host of the [Shop Talk chat](https://shoptalkshow.com/) which he does with Chris Coyier (of Codepen and formerly CSS tricks fame).
 This player is also used on their chat too.

-We can find it at [HTML with superpowers](https://htmlwithsuperpowers.netlify.app/using/examples/chat-player.html) where the code and working example is on (perhaps no surprise) [CodePen.](https://codepen.io/davatron5000/pen/LYerBQw)
+We can find it on [CodePen.](https://codepen.io/davatron5000/pen/LYerBQw)

 ## Installing the audio player
 ---------------------------